-All skateboards, rollerblades, bicycles, balls, bats, lacrosse sticks, hockey sticks, etc. must be kept in the student's locker or secured in a house office, the athletic locker room {open before and after school only, not during the school day}, physical education office, or any other secure location during the school day.
+All skateboards, rollerblades, balls, bats, lacrosse sticks, hockey sticks, etc. must be kept in the student's locker or secured in a house office, the athletic locker room {open before and after school only, not during the school day}, physical education office, or any other secure location during the school day.
+Bicycles should be locked outside on bike racks.
+Bikes locked to railings or blocking walkways may be removed.